Community Living Toronto Executive and Leadership Team

 What roles are included in Community Living Toronto’s leadership team?

-The leadership team of Community Living Toronto includes roles such as Chief Executive Officer, Chief Financial Officer, Acting Chief Operating Officer, Chief Human Resources Officer.
+The leadership team of Community Living Toronto includes roles such as Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Chief Human Resources Officer.